Skip to content

 So What Even Is Airtable

-I gotta say, explaining Airtable to someone who has not used it is weirdly difficult.
+I gotta say, explaining Airtable to someone who hasn't used it's weirdly difficult.
 The simplest version: imagine a spreadsheet that actually understands what is in each column.
 Like, it knows this column has dates, this one has people's names, this one has files attached, and this one links to records in a completely different table.
-It is a spreadsheet on the surface, but underneath it is really a database.
+It is a spreadsheet on the surface, but underneath it's really a database.
 A relational one.
 With actual connections between things.

 Thirteen years later, the platform serves over 450,000 organizations including Netflix, Shopify, and Nike.
 It is valued at $11.7 billion.
 And it has grown from "prettier spreadsheet" into a full-blown platform with automations, a scripting environment, an interface designer for building actual apps, and AI features that can categorize and summarize data for you.